-Office Baroque Gallery is pleased to present an exhibition of new work by Daniel Sinsel.
+Office Baroque is pleased to present an exhibition of new work by Daniel Sinsel.
 This will be the artist’s first solo exhibition at the gallery.

 Sinsel’s minimal yet intricately detailed works reflect a focus on the nature of painting and sculpture and on the particular qualities and associations of the materials he uses.
 These materials carry meaning through their origins and historical resonances.
 Vellum –essentially animal skin- is either cut o woven to form columns and pipes.
 Sinsel underscores the alchemy using one material as the basis for representing another material.